 This year, Delmia, Dassault’s manufacturing product group got some of the spotlight.
 With the acquisition of IQMS, Dassault has expanded Delmia to include ERP so the company showed off those new tools in a separate keynote.
-However, it’s safe to say that the vast majority of the crowd that came, came for Solidworks and that crowd was a little least vast than it has been in the past.
+However, it’s safe to say that the vast majority of the crowd that came, came for Solidworks and that crowd was a little less vast than it has been in the past.
 Almost as soon as Dassault announced the name change for 3DExperience, there was speculation that Solidworks users would stay home but it’s unlikely there’s any one answer why attendance is down.
-Some may have decided to wait and see how this year’s conference went, but also, Nashville is not a big draw, especially in the wintertime, and especially during flu season and most especially when there’s also a scary Asian virus happening.
+Some may have decided to wait and see how this year’s conference went, but also, Nashville is not a big draw, especially in the winter-time, and especially during flu season and most especially when there’s also a scary virus from Asia making an appearance.
 At the same time that the 3DExperience conference was kicking off, officials in Barcelona were throwing in the towel on the Mobile World Congress due to open on February 24.

 At the conference, Bassi showed the lineup for products that will be included in the first offers, which will officially launch in the summer of 2020.